 Stratamark is recommended for use from the beginning of the second trimester (13 weeks) or at the first sign of stretch marks.
 Treatment should be continued following birth for a minimum of 60 – 90 days.

 Stratamark should be used for the duration of the growth spurt or until the skin is no longer tightly stretched.
 Treatment should be continued for an additional 60 – 90 days.

-Stratamark should be used for at least 60 – 90 days (24/7) Continued use is recommended until no further improvement is seen.
+Stratamark should be used for at least 60 – 90 days, applied once a day.
+Continued use is recommended until no further improvement is seen.
 Severe and/or older stretch marks may need longer treatment.
-Stratamark may also be used in combination with other stretch mark treatments including laser therapy with the advice of your physician.
+Stratamark may also be used in combination with other stretch mark treatments including laser therapy with the advice of your therapist.

 These methods may be used to fade the colour of new stretch marks.
 You will need to book a consultation to discuss the need for Laser/I.P.L. treatment.

 This method is used to treat old stretch marks.
 What we try to achieve here is firming and refining of the stretched tissue.